fivetran/terraform-provider-fivetran/docs/data-sources/connector.md

 - `has_manage_permissions` (Boolean) Field usage depends on `service` value:
 	- Service `azure_service_bus`: The boolean value specifying whether the connection string has manage permissions
 - `historic_sync_time_frame` (String) Field usage depends on `service` value:
+	- Service `braze`: Range of data in history you would like to include in the initial sync.
+	- Service `iterable`: The time range for which historical data should be synced.
+Default value: `All Time`.
 	- Service `klaviyo`: Range of data in history you would like to include in the initial sync.
 Default value: `ALL_TIME`.
 	- Service `marketo`: Range of data in history you would like to include in the initial sync.
 Default value: `ALL_TIME`.
+	- Service `sailthru`: Range of historical data you would like to include in the initial sync.
+Default value: `ALL_TIME`.
 	- Service `salesforce_marketing_cloud`: Range of data in history you would like to include in the initial sync.
 Default value: `ALL_TIME`.
 - `historical_sync_limit` (String) Field usage depends on `service` value:
+	- Service `eloqua`: Range of data in history you would like to include in the initial sync.
+Default value: `ALL_TIME`.
 	- Service `pardot`: The time range for which historical data should be synced.
 Default value: `All Time`.
+- `historical_sync_time_frame` (String) Field usage depends on `service` value:
+	- Service `vimeo`: Your Vimeo Historical sync time frame.
 - `home_folder` (String) Field usage depends on `service` value:
 	- Service `appsflyer`: Your S3 home folder path of the Data Locker.
 - `host` (String) Field usage depends on `service` value: